Updated: Feb 22

 I wore my original dress I made back in 1999, I also removed my train, and attached it to my late Mum's satin headpiece that she wore when she married my late Dad in 1957.
 I felt their energy was also with us sharing our "day".

 We were so fortunate to have our lovely neighbour Reneé at @onepoppyweddingflowers create her mastery with such beautiful "foam free" blooms.
-The super talented Hannah at @hannahbaker.snaps has made our year with such magnificent memories in her photography.
+The super talented photographer Hannah, at @hannahbaker.snaps has made our year with such magnificent memories.

 Even writing this blog, a month later, tears of happiness, still prick my eyes.